castorini/bertserini/README.md

 ## Start the system

-To quickly tryout the system, you should follow ```demo.sh``` to set the paths, then
+To quickly try out the system, you should follow ```demo.sh``` to set the paths, then
 ```
 bash demo.sh
 ```
-You can try our finetuned model with the wikipedia articles.
+You can try our fine-tuned model with the Wikipedia articles.

-# Training, inferencing and evaluating using your own data
+# Training, inferencing and evaluating using your data

-You may use your own data on this system, we provide the steps based on SQuAD dataset.
+You may use your data on this system; we provide the steps based on the SQuAD dataset.

 ## Prepare index files:
-To get the index on your own corpus, please refer to [Pyserini](https://github.com/castorini/pyserini#how-do-i-search-my-own-documents).
+To get the index on your corpus, please refer to [Pyserini](https://github.com/castorini/pyserini#how-do-i-search-my-own-documents).

 After getting the index, put it under the path ```bertserini/index/```